Footsteps in the Dark (film)

-Footsteps in the Dark is a 1941 American comedy mystery film directed by Lloyd Bacon and starring Errol Flynn, Brenda Marshall and Ralph Bellamy.
+Footsteps in the Dark is a 1941 American comedy mystery film directed by Lloyd Bacon and starring Errol Flynn, Brenda Marshall, and Ralph Bellamy.
 It was produced and distributed by Warner Bros.
+Pictures.
 Flynn plays a novelist and amateur detective investigating a murder.
 It takes its title from the 1935 play Footsteps in the Dark by Ladislas Fodor and also used material from the 1937 play Blondie White by Jeffrey Dell.

 Plot

-Francis Warren appears to have a normal life handling investments, but secretly he writes lurid detective novels under the pseudonym F.X.
-Pettijohn.
+Francis Warren appears to have a normal life handling investments, but secretly he writes lurid detective novels under the pseudonym F. X. Pettijohn.
 His other career is unknown to wife Rita or to anyone but Inspector Mason, who mocks the books, insisting that true crime is much more difficult to solve.

-Francis's latest book is controversial, parodying members of The Thursday Club, using names that thinly disguise real members, which include his wife and her mother.
-Worse, “F.X.
-Pettijohn” sent copies of his book to every woman in the club.
+Francis's latest book is controversial, parodying members of the Thursday Club, using names that thinly disguise real members, which include his wife and her mother.
+Worse, "F. X. Pettijohn" sent copies of his book to every woman in the club.
 Indignant, Rita and her mother tell Francis that the club has decided to sue for libel.
 Privately, Francis advises lawyer Wellington Carruthers that the lawsuit would bring more publicity for the book, urging him to lie to the women and keep postponing any action.
-Carruthers deplores deceit, but Francis points out that Carruthers has been married four times to his one; Francis counsels that a happy marriage depends on being considerate, keeping things from one's wife that would make her unhappy.
+Carruthers deplores deceit, but Francis points out that Carruthers has been married four times to his one.
+Francis counsels that a happy marriage depends on being considerate, keeping things from one's wife that would make her unhappy.

 A man named Leopold Fissue attempts to blackmail Francis to help him turn uncut diamonds into cash; otherwise, he will reveal Warren's secret life to the public.
 When Fissue is found dead on a yacht, the coroner and police think he died of heart failure caused by alcoholism.
 When Francis insists that Fissue was murdered for the diamonds without disclosing prior contact between them, Mason and Detective “Hoppy” Hopkins challenge Francis to solve the “murder” before the police.

-Ticket stubs in Fissue's jacket pocket lead Francis to burlesque dancer Blondie White, who becomes his prime suspect.
-Under an assumed identity as “Tex”, Francis romances Blondie for information.
-Blondie's dentist, Dr. Davis, however, gives her a solid alibi.

-Errol Flynn plays financier/author/amateur sleuth Francis Warren, aka T.X.
-Pettijohn.
+Errol Flynn plays financier/author/amateur sleuth Francis Warren, T. X. Pettijohn.

 Brenda Marshall plays Rita Warren, unaware of her husband's double life.

 Alan Hale plays Inspector Mason, who insists that true crime is much more difficult to solve than detective fiction.